jrgamez/CS573-dataviz-final-project-report/README.md

  * Do female customers use the credit card more than male customers?
  * Do people with higher education level use the credit cards more?
  * Is there a relationship between attrition flag and age, education level or income category?
+ * What is the relationship between the usage and card possession?

+I want to use some categorical variables like education level, marital status and age group (new column) to filter the data and make the analysis more dynamic and interactive.

 ## Sketches